Skip to main contentSkip to navigation

 Firmware Corruption

 The drive shows up in BIOS as "MN-5236" (for IG5236 drives) instead of the consumer brand name.
 It may report 2.1GB, 2MB, or 0 bytes capacity.
 Your data is still in the NAND chips; the controller just can't read its own corrupted firmware modules to locate it.
 PC-3000 SSD's InnoGrit Utility bypasses the corruption through Technological Mode & provides direct NAND access.
+This failure pattern follows the same SSD firmware corruption mechanics seen across other controller families.
 NVMe firmware recovery: $900–$1,200.

 Controller Failure